|

 2. Remember to post holiday photos on social media when you get home, not while you’re away as this advertises that your home is empty.

-3. Keep valuable items out of view from the windows.
 For further crime prevention advice please visit the Hampshire and IOW Constabulary website

 Every Action Counts ASB Initiative